 Bapbo Korean Restaurant

-Bapbo Korean Restaurant is a 3-minute walk away from Ted Rogers (TRSM) located on 142 Dundas St W. This is probably one of my favourite spots to eat by campus with friends who LOVE Korean food.
+Bapbo Korean Restaurant is a 3-minute walk away from Ted Rogers (TRSM) located at 142 Dundas St W. This is probably one of my favourite spots to eat by campus with friends who LOVE Korean food.
 At your booth, you can enjoy authentic Korean dishes such as Bulgogi or Korean BBG Kalbi as well as Japanese food such as Teriyaki entrees.
 I find their dishes affordable for a weekly or regular gathering with friends as their highest-priced dish on their menu is currently $14.95.
 If this sounds like a good place for you, head on down to Bapbo for a meal after class!

 Food Courts